String Quartet No. 5 (Shostakovich)

 Dmitri Shostakovich's String Quartet No. 5 in B-flat major, Op.
 92, was composed in autumn 1952.
-It was premiered in Leningrad in November 1953 by the Beethoven Quartet, to whom it is dedicated.
+It was premiered in Moscow on 13 November 1953 by the Beethoven Quartet, to whom it is dedicated.

 Structure

 It consists of three movements, performed without a break:

 Playing time is approximately 30 minutes.

 The work grows from a five-note motif, C–D–E♭–B–C♯, which contains the four pitch-classes of the composer's musical monogram: DSCH (E♭ being Es and B being H in German).
-This motif appears in a number of his other string quartets, including String Quartet No. 8, as well as his Symphony No. 10.
+This motif appears in a number of his other compositions, including String Quartet No. 8, the first Violin Concerto, and the Symphony No. 10.